sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/sybase.rst

 Step 1 : Prerequisites
 ----------

-Before you start setting up the Sybase Connection, ensure you have the sybase installed and server running and make sure to:
+Before you start setting up the Sybase Connection, ensure you have the Sybase installed and server running and make sure to:

 #.
 Download the necessary Sybase JAR file by following this link: `Sybase JAR <https://osdn.net/projects/sfnet_id2d/downloads/jdbc%20drivers/jconn4.jar/>`_
 #.
 Copy the JAR file into both the **fire-user-lib** and **fire-core-lib** folders located within the Sparkflows home directory.